-The army Estimates were continued in Committee of Supply on Monday; on giving rise to the usual conversations, both before the motion and in committee, Mr. French put forward the claims of Ser. great Sullivan, who had so distinguished himself. and had been mentioned by his General of Division.
-Lord PALMERSTON repeated the answer, that Lord Raglan had authority to promote one non-commis-sioned officer in each regiment-the man selected in Sullivan's regiment perhaps being not less distinguished.
+The any Estimates were continued in Committee of Supply on Monday; on giving rise to the usual conversions, both before the motion and in com-mittee, Mr. France, put forward the claims of Sergenes Saliman, who had so distinguished himself, and had been mentioned by his General of Division.
+Lord PALMERSTON repeated the answer, that Lord Raglan had anthority to promote one non-commis-sioned officer in each regiment-the man selected in Sullivan's regiment perhaps being not less distinguished.
 Mr. W. S. LINDSAY complained of immense effort with little result in the transport service.
 He found a tonnage of 350,000 tons of shipping engaged in supplying our remnant of an army-a tonnage with which he would undertake to convey the whole British army in the Crimea.
 He described a visit to the French Minister of War in Paris, who sat in a room with a large map on which he marked the positions of the divisions of the armies in Europe, and the same Minister had daily reports from the five directors of transport, infantry, cavalry, commissariat, and the medical corps, enabling him to know the state of every department and its stores in every place.
-The reply of Admiral Berkeley consisted in the remark that the vessels employed are in the service, not only of the English, but of the French and Turkish service, and they amount to not less than 100,000 men.
+The reply of Admiral BERKELEY con-French and Turkish service, and they amount to not less than 100,000 men.

-Colonel Dunne called attention to the neglect of officers of Sandhurst in staff appointments.
+Colonel DUNNE called attention to the neglect of officers of Sandhurst in staff appointments.
 Out of 53 officers who have received the rank of brevetmajor, 41 were on the staff.
-The senior department at Sandhurst, replied Mr. HARDINGE, can only accommodate 15 officers, and 9 of the recent brevet promotions have been from Sandhurst.
+The senior department at Sandhurst, replied Mr. HARDINGE, can only ac-commodate 15 officers, and 9 of the recent brevet promotions have been from Sandhurst.
 Only 9 out of 50 rejoined Mr. Otway.
 Lord HOTHAM pointed promotion; for example, an equerry of the Sovereign can be appointed as a general officer when he has served six years in that domestic capacity.
 The want of forage, and the ill-assorted provisions for the soldiers were amongst the subjects of complaint, Mr. LAYARD and Mr. DUNDAS stating particulars.
 Mr. Layard found the horses literally eating each other's tails and manes off through starvation, standing in pickets for two or three successive days in rain, hail, and snow.
 The men are exhausted; they have got on to the sick list in order to have a few hours' rest.
 The want of hospital room in Scutari is still a grievance; a ship with 300 sick men made the voyage from Balaklava to Scutari in two days, and then waited ten days to land a great number of the men.
-An extraordinary instance of management was mentioned by Mr. Dundas:-
+An extraordinary instance of management was mentioned by Mr. Dundas:---